We the Workers of the World

 Soon it’s 4 of every 10 workers.
 Almost half.
 And thanks to Profit’s own irrationality, the replacement-workers were already living lives more crushed than the regular trained workers.
 Replacements work for desperate money where their hearts and their best never are.

 The world machine and its profits down-spike in every register.
-The Profit addicts are getting restless.
-And what can they do?
+The Profit-addicts are getting more than restless.
+Back to work!
+(Heard that lately?)
+And what can a Profiteer do?
 Call out the police and the army, so that citizens keep working on the old terms at bayonet-point?

 Will they set up road-blocks so participating doctors can’t see people who are ill?
 Interdict every sharing of some work or a hot meal?
 On the basis of what law?
 No Sharing?